EnterpriseDB/barman/README.txt

 == Installation

 Create a system user called +barman+ on the +backup+ server.
-As +barman+ user, download the sources, uncompress them and then type:
+As +barman+ user, download the sources and uncompress them.
+For system wide installation you can type:

 [source,bash]
 ----
+barman@backup$ ./setup.py build
-$ ./setup.py install --user
+barman@backup$ sudo ./setup.py install
 ----

-This will install +barman+ in your user directory.
-For system wide installation you can type:
+For local installation, type:

 [source,bash]
 ----
-$ ./setup.py build
-$ sudo ./setup.py install
+barman@backup$ ./setup.py install --user
 ----

+This will install +barman+ in your user directory (make sure to properly set your PATH environment variable).

 == Getting started